pimenol/hw5-rl/README.md

 ### Code

+**Note:** This assignment is tested and confirmed to run **only** on macOS (Intel/Apple Silicon), Linux virtualized in Parallels Desktop and bare-metal Linux.
+It cannot work natively on Windows and due to module incompatibility issues, is difficult/impossible to get working on WSL or other virtualization solutions (under Windows).
+CTU computing clusters also cannot be used, as they don't support the necessary OpenGL rendering.

+Tried-and-tested are Apple Silicon macOS (14.x/15.x) and Ubuntu 22.04/24.04.

 Use python 3.10/11/12 for this assignment.
 The script `make_venv.sh` will create a virtual environment with the necessary dependencies.

 You can install the necessary libraries yourself by running `pip install -r requirements.txt`.

-Please make sure to use the versions specified in the `requirements.txt` file.
+Please make sure to use versions specified in the `requirements.txt` file.

+When using the virtual environment, you have to activate it by running `source rl-homework-venv/bin/activate` (or `source rl-homework-venv/bin/activate.fish` for fish shell) first.

 Once this is done, you can test whether the environment is set up correctly by running `python -m pytest -s`.